banos/xxtmp-testmvc/tests/README.md

 ## Reporting against known issues

-The `knownIssues.js` file details the currently known issues with the TodoMVC implementations.
+The `knownIssues.js` file details the currently known issues with the TobuyMVC implementations.
 You can run the tests and compare against these issues using the `mocha-known-issues-reporter`:

 ```sh
 $ npm run test -- --reporter=mocha-known-issues-reporter